 Wendy typically works in acrylics, metallic pigments, mica powders and resins using non-traditional techniques that are themselves closely connected with nature - water, wind, fire and gravity - to create the unique and vibrant effects that typify her work.
 She is attracted to the aesthetics, methods and experimentation of liquid art.
 Wendy notes that she can carefully study and influence pigment behaviors, energy and movement, but spontaneous reactions in liquid art ultimately triumph!
 Fundamentally, this mirrors our relationship with nature.

 Wendy finds her work with wood panels to be therapeutic.
 The connection between her artistic techniques and the natural panels (often created by Steve) feels primordial, earthy.
 She works flat, often working exclusively with palette knives and liquid techniques.
-At other times, she uses her breath to form a more visceral, primary connection with the substrate (wood or canvas).
+At other times, she uses her breath to form a more visceral, primary connection with the substrate (wood, canvas or glass).
 Wendy's paintings always feature metallics to add richness and warmth, like the sun.
 She also uses resin to enhance the colors of her paintings, but also because it has a reflective quality representing the purity and cleansing of water, drawing the viewer further into her work.
 For Wendy, painting is an intimate, quiet, deeply intuitive process.

 Wendy draws inspiration from her time spent in nature in reflection and contemplation.
 She is deeply moved by the healing, introspective and reflective nature of creating art.
 Taking a walk in nature or sitting near water nurtures her creative spark, and provides opportunities for calmness.
 Her goal in presenting her art is to help others to find a sense of calmness, but also, to consider our own place within nature.